starius/ScPrime/doc/api/index.html.md

 Location where the directory will reside in the renter on the network.
 The path must be non-empty, may not include any path traversal strings ("./", "../"), and may not begin with a forward-slash character.

+**root** | bool
+Whether or not to treat the siapath as being relative to the user's home directory.
+If this field is not set, the siapath will be interpreted as relative to 'home/user/'.

 ### Query String Parameters
 ### REQUIRED